kubevirt/user-guide/docs/operations/unresponsive_nodes.md

 `kubectl delete vmi <myvm>`.
 Pods of a `VirtualMachineInstance` will be told by the cluster-controllers they should shut down.
-As soon as the Pod is gone, the `VirtualMachineInstance` will be moved to `Failed` state, if `virt-handler` did not manage to update it’s heartbeat in the meantime.
+As soon as the Pod is gone, the `VirtualMachineInstance` will be moved to `Failed` state, if `virt-handler` did not manage to update it's heartbeat in the meantime.
 If `virt-handler` could recover in the meantime, `virt-handler` will move the `VirtualMachineInstance` to failed state instead of the cluster-controllers.